JomariHinayon/Jim-Project/README.md

 ## Notes
 - No real SMS are sent; SMS sending is simulated and logged.
-- For real email delivery, you must use a real SMTP server and update the code accordingly.
 - No user data is persisted between runs.

 ## License